2023 GREENSPRING GRANT PROGRAM

 How To Apply

 Applicants may apply for a Greenspring Grant to support the general operations of their organization or a specific program or initiative.
 In either case, Greenspring requires that organizations complete the online application to apply for funding.
-The application period is closed for 2023.
+The application period for 2024 will be opening in July.

 In partnership with local community foundations, all applications will be reviewed to determine if the organization qualifies under the stated guidelines.
 If the applicant qualifies and is in good order, our employee-run committee will determine the recipients.